mohamed-reda/ML_3D_Regression/README.md

 - Higher target values result in higher loss values.
 - The same algorithm and methodology can solve different problems, showcasing the versatility of machine learning.

-Feel free to explore, modify, and learn from this simple linear regression example using PyCharm and NumPy.

 ---